ernw/AndroTickler/README.md

     java -jar AndroTickler.jar -pkg <package> -t <component_name> Triggers the component, type of triggering depends on the type of the component

+    java -jar AndroTickler.jar -pkg de.not3naf.myApp -frida set de.not3naf.myApp.myActivity myMethod 2 0 "newValue"
+Hooks to the method "myMethod" that has 2 arguments and changes value of the first argument (args[0]) to "newValue"

+    java -jar AndroTickler.jar -pkg de.not3naf.myApp -frida set de.not3naf.myApp.myActivity myMethod 2 2 false
+Hooks to the method "myMethod" that has 2 arguments and changes the return value to boolean false